prerakpradhan/Algorithms/Algorithms/src/algorithms/Arrays/README.md

 find the nextGreatest element in an array of Integers.
 #####Solution is in nextGreat.java
 ### 11. One Non Duplicate
-find the nextGreatest element in an array of Integers.
+Find the one non duplicate element in an array of elements with duplicates
-#####Solution is in nextGreat.java
+#####Solution is in oneNonDuplicate.java
 ### 12. sorted Duplicate
 remove duplicates from a sorted array.
 #####Solution is in sortedDuplicateRemove.java